hcengineering/platform/.github/pull_request_template.md

 ## Checklist

+* [ ] - UI test added to added/changed functionality?
+* [ ] - Screenshot is added to PR if applicable ?
 * [ ] - Does the code work?
 Check whether function and logic are correct.
 * [ ] - Does Changelog.md is updated with changes?
 * [ ] - Does the translations are up to date?